Ukraine Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Ukraine.

 As of June 2015, foreign nationals must obtain a special permit from the State Migration Service of Ukraine to enter Crimea.
 The UK Foreign and Commonwealth Office currently advises against all travel to Crimea.

 Visas are usually valid for stays of up to 90 days within a six-month period, although the six months can be extended up to as much as five years according to individual circumstances.

 Visitors requiring a visa who are merely passing through Ukraine can apply for a transit visa that allows a five-day stay in the country.
 Documentary proof, such as a visa for another country or an onward ticket, is required.

 Allow up to 15 days for visa processing.
 Some cases may take as long as 30 days.
-Consulates may consider granting visas on the same or next day for double the normal fee.
+Consulates may consider granting visas in less than 15 days for double the normal fee.

 Foreign visitors to Ukraine must be able to show proof of sufficient funds to cover their stay.
 You must have at least US$100 per day plus a five-day reserve of US$500.
 Your proof can be in the form of cash, bank or credit card statements showing the appropriate balance, a confirmed accommodation booking, a tourist voucher, a letter of invitation from a sponsor stating he/she will cover your costs while in Ukraine, or a return/onward ticket.